vindir/sure_challenge/README.md

         - `export AWS_ACCESS_KEY_ID=test`
         - `export AWS_SECRET_ACCESS_KEY=test`
         - `export AWS_DEFAULT_REGION=us-east-1`
-4. Create an initial bucket for local testing: `aws s3api create-bucket test-bucket`
+4. Create an initial bucket for local testing: `aws s3api create-bucket --bucket test-bucket`

 **NOTE:** You can also use localstack/localstack:s3-latest in step 1 if you want to just run localstack S3 without other services